 The thyroid is a butterfly shaped gland located in the front of the neck.
 It is responsible for many functions including metabolism, growth, and body temperature.
 The thyroid secretes hormones that are responsible for everything from hair growth and sleep patterns to proper digestion and cholesterol production.
-If you have thyroid problems, herbs can help!
+If you have thyroid problems, herbs and exercise can help!

 Herbs that support thyroid health include oat straw, horsetail, raspberry leaf, blackberry leaf, alfalfa, burdock root, parsley, yarrow, ginger, echinacea, licorice, evening primrose oil, nettle, and ginseng.
 Herbs especially suited for underactive thyroid include hawthorn and bladderwrack.
 Herbs especially suited for overactive thyroid include lemon balm, motherwort, mullein, and bugleweed.